Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain at that time was Finn N. Abrahamsen.
 A visitor to my website has told me that Bonde was on charter to J. E. Murrell and Son at the time of loss.

-As can be seen from my page about ONS 5, the convoy was arranged in 12 columns with 4 ships in each, except for column 6 which had 2 and column 12 which had 3 ships.
+As can be seen on my page about ONS 5, the convoy was arranged in 12 columns with 4 ships in each, except for column 6 which had 2 and column 12 which had 3 ships.
 The distance between each ship in the column was set at 800 yards, with 1000 yards between each column, making the front of the convoy 5,5 miles wide and a little over 1 n. mile deep.
 Bonde had station No. 82 in the convoy, behind the British Penhale; later on in the voyage the American USS Sapelo was directly in front of her, Penhale having returned to port.
-Fana was in station 41 and Rena (Commodore ship) was in station 61.
+Fana was in station 41 and Rena (Commodore Vessel) was in station 61.

-D/S Bonde was the smallest ship in the convoy*, and her turn came at 19:50 GMT on May 5 when she was hit in the aft starboard side by a torpedo from U-266 (Jessen) in 53 28N 44 20W, blowing 20 ft of her stern off, the engine fell down and the engine room and fire room were immediately filled with water.
+Bonde was the smallest ship in the convoy*, and her turn came at 19:50 GMT on May 5 when she was hit in the aft starboard side by a torpedo from U-266 (von Jessen) in 53 28N 44 20W, blowing 20 ft of her stern off, the engine fell down and the engine room and fire room were immediately filled with water.
 (Shortly before the torpedo hit, Bonde's gunners had spotted a periscope 2 cable lengths off, and had opened fire with the Oerlikon.
 It looks like she was in station 84 at the time of attack).
 The starboard lifeboat and the port forward raft were launched with 11 men, who were rescued by HMS Tay an hour later.
-Captain Abrahamsen, the 1st and 2nd mates, the radio operator and 2 able seamen were allowed to row back to the ship which was still afloat with the afterpart under water, and found another survivor, the 2nd engineer, making the total number of survivors 12, while 14 were gone (ref. crew list below), assumed killed in the explosion, which according to Captain John Gates of the British Baron Graham caused her to "jump out of the water".
+Captain Abrahamsen, the 1st and 2nd mates, the radio operator and 2 able seamen were allowed to row back to the ship which was still afloat with the afterpart under water, and found another survivor, the 2nd engineer, making the total number of survivors 12, while 14 were gone (ref. crew list below).
+They were assumed killed in the explosion, which according to Captain John Gates of the British Baron Graham caused her to "jump out of the water".
 He adds "When the smoke and spray of the explosion had cleared away, the Bonde was already standing on her end with her bow and foredeck vertically out of the water.
 I looked away for a few seconds and in that time the ship sank".

-On May 6 another 5 frigates came to assist; Pelican, Wear, Jed, Spey and Sennen.
+On May 6, another 5 frigates came to assist; Pelican, Wear, Jed, Spey and Sennen.
 By then the convoy had been attacked 66 times by a large number of U-boats; it had a difficult time keeping together because of the bad weather and the ships were spread out over a wide area.

-On May 9 the Commodore, Captain K. J. Brook on the Norwegian M/S Rena received a telegram (addressed to HMS Tay) from Winston Churchill which read, "my compliments to you and your unceasing fight against U-boats.
+On May 9, the Commodore, Captain K. J. Brook on the Norwegian M/S Rena received a telegram (addressed to HMS Tay) from Winston Churchill which read, "my compliments to you and your unceasing fight against U-boats.
 Please pass to Commodore of convoy my admiration for the steadfastness of his ships".

 The survivors of Bonde were landed at St. John's, N. F. on May 8 where the maritime hearings were held on the 11th.